 I think just about every American teenager (and probably plenty from abroad, as well) has dreamt about driving across the country in an epic Great American Road Trip.
 There's something just so inherently “cool” about the idea of tearing down a highway in the middle of nowhere, windows down, and music blasting as the miles slip by.

-Plus, the U.S. is a really big place — there's no denying it.
-And even though I've lived here my whole life, 20+ years in Ohio really isn’t the best representation of everything that America has to offer.
+Plus, the U.S. is a really big place; there's a hell of a lot to see.
+And even though I've lived here my whole life, 30+ years in Ohio really isn’t the best representation of everything that America has to offer.
 From deserts to mountains to incredibly flat plains, “the rest” of the country is so diverse that a road trip always seemed like the ideal way to get to know it better.

 So, in the summer of 2011, my sister and I finally made the dream a reality, packing up a car and hitting the road in what would become a 6,500-mile journey from Ohio to Las Vegas and back again.

 Along with seeing and experiencing a ton of what the U.S. has to offer, we also learned a lot along the way about road tripping.

 Since that trip, I've been on several more road trips in the United States, covering everything from the Southwest to the Pacific Northwest to the Old South.
 Each one has been unique in its own way, but the things I learned on that first trip with my sister still remain true today.

 If you’re considering your own Great American Road Trip in the future, here are some of the DOs and DON’Ts I've picked up over the years.

 Planning a road trip for summer 2020?
 If so, please check out this post with some tips specific to road tripping during the pandemic: Can You Safely Plan a US Road Trip this Summer?

 The average road trip dream probably consists of just throwing a few things into the trunk of a car and hitting the road.
 But the reality is that a good deal of planning is necessary if you want to have a successful, stress-free journey.